-1. Complete an application online via the NYOS website (paper copies can also be printed from the website).
+1. Complete an application online via the NYOS website, and upload a passport style photo of yourself (paper copies of the form can also be printed from the website).

 If you have already completed a classical application, and want to apply to the NYOS Jazz Programme as well, you must complete a second application.

-2. You will then receive an email with a private Dropbox link to six jazz standards with associated backing tracks.
+2. You will then receive an email with a private Dropbox link to a range of familiar jazz standards with associated backing tracks.

 3. Choose the TWO standards which you feel give an accurate portrayal of your current level and experience of playing jazz.